What To Do If Your Period Stops and You’re Not Pregnant

 - Weight

-- Those who are more than 10 percent underweight can develop amenorrhea.
+- If you are more than 10 percent underweight you can develop amenorrhea.

 - Medications